semantifyit/ds-specifications/DomainSpecifications/DS-V2/Grammar/DomainSpecification/README.md

 # Grammar and semantics of Domain Specifications

-The grammar for Domain Specifications in DS-V2 consists of following grammar nodes:
+The grammar for Domain Specifications in DS-V2 consists of the following grammar nodes:

 * [Domain Specification Node](./DomainSpecification.md)
 * [Restricted Class Node](./RestrictedClass.md)